algorandfoundation/docs/docs/get-details/asa.md

 The Algorand protocol supports the creation of on-chain assets that benefit from the same security, compatibility, speed and ease of use as the Algo.
 The official name for assets on Algorand is **Algorand Standard Assets (ASA)**.

 With Algorand Standard Assets you can represent stablecoins, loyalty points, system credits, and in-game points, just to name a few examples.
-You can also represent single, unique assets like a deed for a house, collectable items, unique parts on a supply chain, etc. There is also optional functionality to place transfer restrictions on an asset that help support securities, compliance, and certification use cases.
+You can also represent single, unique assets like a deed for a house, collectable items, unique parts on a supply chain, etc. There is also ABI_CODEC functionality to place transfer restrictions on an asset that help support securities, compliance, and certification use cases.